 For defined benefit OPEB, this Statement identifies the methods and assumptions that are required to be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
 Note disclosure and required supplementary information requirements about defined benefit OPEB also are addressed.
 The provisions in Statements No. 75 are effective for fiscal years beginning after June 15, 2017.
-Management does not believe that the implementation of this statement will have a material effect on PCC's financial statements.
+Management has not yet determined the impact that the implementation of this statement will have on PCC's financial statements.